Instill Positive Behavior in Children

 Teach Choices and Consequences

 Whenever choices are given to children, be sure that the alternatives offered are acceptable.
 For example, clothing choices for having pictures taken may be between the dress with the satin tie or the dress with the red ruffle, if dresses are to be worn for pictures.
 Short pants are not an option, therefore, they are not given as part of the choice.
 The situation becomes win-win for all involved.
 The adult is able to set boundaries on the behavior of the child, and the child has the experience of making a decision and living with the consequence.
-The following three methods assist in teaching choices:
+The following methods assist in teaching choices:

-- Time out - the child is removed from a highly desirable environment to one that is less desirable for a certain amount of time.
+The child is removed from a highly desirable environment to one that is less desirable for a certain amount of time.
 The best use of time out is for disobedience.
 The child does not do what they are told, therefore, they are in time out.

-- Encouragement - children need to receive messages that strengthen their sense of well-being in the form of hugs, "I love you," "I like it when you smile" or "you are special because you are you."
+Children need to receive messages that strengthen their sense of well-being in the form of hugs, "I love you," "I like it when you smile" or "you are special because you are you."
 These help the child to know that they are of worth, no matter what they do.

-- Rewards - the child that puts forth an effort over a period of time needs to be paid for that effort.
+The child that puts forth an effort over a period of time needs to be paid for that effort.
 It can be points that may be spent for free time activities such as friends or computer, money for spending at the store, or tokens to trade in for craft supplies.
 It does not matter what the system is, it just needs to be agreed upon by both the child and the adult, and used consistently.

 Children are very remarkable, and they will accomplish many remarkable things as we help them to learn, develop skills, and teach them to make wise choices.
 Our ability to keep our actions positive will bring a bountiful harvest of positive actions from them.